 Dr. Saloni Krishnan, Lab Director

-I am a lecturer at Royal Holloway, University of London (this is similar to an assistant professor in the US).
+I am a lecturer at Royal Holloway, University of London (this position is similar to an assistant professor in the US).
 I lead the N-CoDe Lab.
-My research focuses on how language is represented in the brain, and how this might be different in those with speech and language disorders.
+My research focuses on how language is represented in the brain, and how organisation this might differ in those with developmental speech and language disorders, like DLD or stuttering.